Shetty073/backend-for-timetable-app/README.md

 , sy_commerce_a, etc. It is the name of the table in the database.
 * `day` -> [Integer Value] `day` must contain a numeric value (1-6).
 It represents the working days in a week.
 For eg 1 for Monday, 2 for Tuesday and so on (as represented in the database).

+### Whats new?

+* New management console added for managing the timetable database

 #### Management Console Documentation